 You can follow the route as Delhi – Rishikesh – Chamba – Uttarkashi – Harsil.
 You can reach Uttarkashi if that long drive does not suit you and from Uttarkashi, Harsil is about 70 odd KMs only.
 It is a cantonment area right on the banks of Bhagirathi river.
 The idol of the Hindu River Goddess Ganga (Ganges) is brought down from the shrine at Gangotri in the upper Himalayas after Diwali and kept at ‘Mukhba’ village near Harsil.
 It remains there throughout the winter when Gangotri is snowbound and inaccessible.

 From December end, it starts snowing heavily around Harsil and beyond Harsil towards Dharali, Bhairon Ghaati and further towards Gangotri.
 So, you can find ample of snow in the region all round from December end to almost up to March.

 Since it is not the yatra time, perhaps it is one of the best time to visit this beautiful valley in Uttarakhand.
 Sometimes, you might not even reach Harsil as the region ahead of Sukhi Top have too much ice on roads for the safe passage.
 The vehicle tends to skid at Sukhi top due to ice on roads.
 You can always inquire about road conditions before going in the winter months of January or February.

 7. Chaukori – Munsiyari

 Chaukori is located in Pithoragarh district of Kumaon region in Uttarakhand.
 It is located about 490 KMs from Delhi and takes about 12-14 Hrs of a drive.
 It is not recommended to drive in a day from Delhi rather you do the drive to Chaukori in a couple of days with first night halt at Nainital or Ramgarh / Mukteshwar.

-So, a four days trip is recommended to visit Chaukori and in case you want to extend to Munsiyari then adding a day is a much better choice.
+So, a four days trip is recommended to visit Chaukori and in case you want to extend the trip to Munsiyari then adding a day is a much better choice.
 Otherwise, if you OK with stretching drives then Munsiyari can also be done in four days.
 You can always refer to my most recommended itinerary of Kumaon.